BobGlicksman/MN_ACL/README.md

 ### EZF tests:
 basic tests of webhook integration from Particle cloud to Maker Nexus EZFacility account.
 [Nothing here at present].
+### Hardware:
+hardware design (schematic and Eagle board file), CAD diagrams, and parts list are included in this folder.
+### checkinfirmware:
+source code for Particle firmware for card reading and check-in/access control functions.